Flowlabsio/flutter_starter_kit/README.md

 <img width="213" alt="image" src="https://github.com/user-attachments/assets/05213068-45e4-4f47-94e6-53e336f840aa" />

-You must to cofig every services in each environment
+You must to cofig every services in each environment.
+Or if you want to only start with ```development``` you can only set that and then the another environments

 #### Authentication